-OPMA AP 727 INDUSTRIAL MECHANICS FOR APPRENTICES (2) Lab: 4 hours
+OPMA AP 727 INDUSTRIAL MECHANICS FOR APPRENTICES (2)

 Principles and practices for application of electro mechanics in environmental and manufacturing process control.
 The course will cover the use of devices and equipment in the control of industrial production and the maintenance of a healthy and comfortable environment in buildings.